maiya11/SQL-and-Databases/README.md

 So, what is a database?
 A place for data!
 If it’s relational, it’s actually still pretty close to that rows and columns picture, though with some important additional functionality.
 These databases are commonly accessed using SQL - Structured Query Language - a standard based on relational algebra, and a useful tool known not just by data scientists but by software engineers, MBAs, and more.

 If it’s so-called “NoSQL”, then it’s most likely a document-oriented database (or document store) - which, despite the glamor, is essentially a bunch of key-value pairs.
-What key-value pair object are you already familiar with?
-Python dicts!

-In this sprint, we will learn about both of the above paradigms, and how the separation between them is not as bright a line as you may think.